sanjib-s/aws-data-analytics-solution/README.md

   - Amazon Kinesis Data Streams: Suitable for real-time processing.
 It provides customization capabilities, allowing developers to write custom logic for processing data as it flows through the stream.

-  - Kinesis Data Firehose**: A managed service for real-time streaming to Redshift/S3.
+  - Kinesis Data Firehose**: A managed service for near real-time streaming to Redshift/S3.
 It simplifies the process of loading data for storage and analytics.

   - Combined Use**: Offers the flexibility and real-time processing capabilities of Kinesis Data Streams with the simplicity and integration ease of Kinesis Data Firehose.